Cameron85Smith/CS-Fundamentals/README.md

 ## 11. List
 [Introduction](https://github.com/Cameron85Smith/CS-Fundamentals/tree/main/List) | [Exercise](https://github.com/Cameron85Smith/CS-Fundamentals/tree/main/ArrayListExercise)

-The difference between an Array and a List is that an Array have a fixed size, where a List has a dynamic size.
+The difference between an Array and a List is that an Array has a fixed size and a List has a dynamic size.
 We use a List when we don't know how many objects we will be working with.
 A List is a generic type and it is indicated by angle brackets.

 ```
 var numbers = new List<int>();